Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Comparison between the surface code and the honeycomb Floquet code

-However, we also stress that the interest of the \fspoqc{} architecture is not restricted to dynamical codes.
+The interest of the \fspoqc{} architecture is however not restricted to dynamical codes.
 We can always design a syndrome extraction circuit based on two-qubit measurements and implement it with the \fspoqc{} architecture~\cite{moflic2024constant}.
-The pentagon tiling of the \SC{}~\cite{Gidney2023Pair} offers a good example of such a design, which we also consider in this article.
+The pentagon tiling of the surface code~\cite{Gidney2023Pair} offers a good example of such a design, for which we also perform threshold simulations in this article.
+This enables us to compare two quantum error correcting codes, the surface code and the honeycomb code, with a quantum error correcting circuit tailored to each SPOQC variant: auxiliary-qubit-assisted syndrome extraction for the $\CZ$-SPOQC architecture, and pair-measurement-based syndrome extraction for $\MZZ$-SPOQC.